 What are the anticipated delivery and install dates for the Del Norte Elementary furniture?

-The furniture will need to be installed prior to the school year beginning August 2020.
+The anticipated furniture delivery date will be July 13, 2020.
+The furniture installation must be completed by August 3, 2020.

 Are you accepting alternate brands of furniture than those listed on the Pricing Proposal Worksheet?